jahooba/5-Draw-Poker/README.md

 This will all be done in C++ and its associated, built-in libraries such as iostream, cmath, ctime, and cstdlib.
 <br>

-This project takes in **Text Input** whenever necessary to interact with all the menus and games.
+This project takes in **Keyboard Input** whenever necessary to interact with all the menus and games.
 A Keyboard is mandatory to gain the full experience.
 <br>

-The project can output a variety of different screens, such as:
+The project can output a variety of different screens **to the terminal**, such as:
 * Specific UIs for each of the games.

     * Ex.
 Your current hand in Poker.

-* Menus to go between features of the games.
+* Menus to go between features of the projects.
 * User statistics.